 Teen Anxiety Treatment Centers

 Teen anxiety treatment centers are therapeutic programs that help teens and adolescents who struggle with some form of anxiety.
 At Solstice West, a residential treatment center for teens that helps girls struggling with anxiety, we take a multidisciplinary approach to treating anxiety.
+This holistic approach goes beyond teaching teens healthier coping mechanisms to manage anxiety by helping teens identify and face the root causes of their anxiety using a variety of evidence-based strategies.
+If you are looking for the right anxiety treatment center for your teen, it is important to find a program that offers long-term benefits, not just quick fixes.

 By offering small class sizes, we can reduce academic anxiety by giving each student one on one attention and addressing their needs in an appropriate and compassionate way.
-We also offer learning styles support which helps students understand how they learn best, providing a strengths based perspective to what used to be a stress-inducing environment.
+We also offer learning styles support which helps students understand how they learn best, providing a strengths-based perspective to what used to be a stress-inducing environment.

 Psychiatry services are also available for students that need medications to manage their anxiety.
 The goal is to reduce the symptoms of anxiety and address underlying core beliefs that are holding the student back, in order to find success and happiness in their day-to-day lives.

-Causes Of Anxiety In Teens
+What are the Causes Of Anxiety In Teens?

 - External events or internal factors related to the individual.
 Examples of external events typically are related to stress, whether with school, a significant relationship, family members, work, or a recent major event, such as a new child, major move, or death of a loved one.
 Even an event that is typically considered positive or happy in nature can bring on stress and therefore feelings of anxiety, including going to college or planning a wedding.